5 min read

 Back then, movies, music, and musicals felt like a religion; they were my first taste of magic and the ultimate emotional escape.

-And when Dorothy stepped out of Kansas and into Technicolor?
-Sigh.
 That was the moment I fell in love with movies.

-Case in point: Recently, I openly sobbed watching Me Before You (which I had avoided because I had seen enough TikToks to know better) while my family stared at me, bewildered.
+Case in point: recently, I openly sobbed watching Me Before You (which I had avoided because I had seen enough TikToks to know better) while my family stared at me, bewildered.

 Me?
 Hollywood?